Planning Ahead: A Guide to Burial Insurance in Canada

 Refinancing your mortgage can be a smart move—especially when interest rates drop or your financial needs change.
 But it’s not always the best or most cost-effective solution.
 In Ontario, refinancing often comes with penalties, legal fees, and qualification hurdles.
 That’s why it’s important to understand the alternatives to refinancing—and how to decide which option truly fits your goals.

-Mortgage Arrears in Ontario: What Else You Need to Know
+Mortgage Arrears: What Else You Need to Know

 If you’ve fallen behind on your mortgage payments—or are at risk—it’s important to understand more than just how to stop a power of sale.
 Mortgage arrears are serious, but not always irreversible.
-Here’s what many borrowers overlook when navigating arrears in Ontario.
+Here’s what many borrowers overlook when navigating arrears.

 What Is a Third Mortgage and How to Get One?